Neo-Griffith/Neo-Griffith/README.md

-- 👋 Hi, I’m @Neo-Griffith , French IT Student to become SysAdmin , i also learn Web-development by myself
+- 👋 Hi, I’m @Neo-Griffith , a French SysAdmin-Dev/ops , i also learn Web-development by myself
 - 👀 I’m interested in It , new-technology , space , video-games , music , history and mainy other topics
-- 🌱 I’m currently learning SysAdmin , Linux , Web-Development (HTMl , CSS , Javscript) for the time
+- 🌱 I’m currently learning SysAdmin , Linux , Web-Development (HTMl , CSS , Javscript) , k8S , Terraform ...
 - 💞️ I’m looking to collaborate on Web-Development project or videos games dev (beginner)
 - 📫 How to reach me : corentinleriche49@gmail.com or NeoGriffith in GitHub

 <!---